 If you’re like me, your blog is not “just a hobby” anymore.
 It may be tied to your business, or your professional portfolio, or an extra source of income.
 It may be your passion, a platform that you use to get your art or advocacy out into the world.

 The thing is, we like saying “I’m super busy!” or “I don’t have time!” when we start neglecting our blogs.
-I learned, however, that often it’s not that we don’t have the time to blog, it’s that mostly we lack the energy, the passion, the motivation.
+I learned, however, that often it’s not that we don’t have the time to blog, it’s that mostly we lack the energy, passion, and the motivation.
 (You know what they say, if you’re seriously into something, you make time for it.)

 Sometimes, you’re not as passionate as before because your blog is not aligned anymore with your bigger purpose, or it does not anymore add value to your goals or season in life.